Maximiliam999/RPSLS-game/README.md

 ![Screenshot of the instructions](/assets/images/instructions.png "Instructions for users")

+## Features left to implement
+- Change code so that there is one function which gets inputs instead of one for each choice.

 ## Running Tests
 - User and machine choice
     - The preview of both the user and machine choices works on both Google Chrome and Microsoft Edge